|

 Good anti-pollution

-measures need to be in place since the sulphur oxides are harmful and
+measures need to be in place since the sulfur oxides are harmful and

 would cause local acid rain!
 To help this situation AND help the economics of the process, any

-unreacted sulphur dioxide is recycled through the reactor.
+unreacted sulfur dioxide is recycled through the reactor.

 -